Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Failure of Generative Models to Preserve Causal Parameters and a Hybrid Generation Approach

 \section{Failure of Generative Models to Preserve Causal Parameters and a Hybrid Generation Approach}

-Generative model-based data encryption using synthetic data generation has gained increasing attention, with approaches based on GANs \cite{xu19} and LLMs \cite{borisov23}.
+Synthetic data generation for privacy-preserving data sharing has gained increasing attention, with approaches based on GANs~\citep{xu19} and LLMs~\citep{borisov23}.
 While metrics such as train-on-synthetic-test-on-real (TSTR) are commonly used to evaluate predictive quality, there is limited focus on whether synthetic data preserve causal parameters.
 This distinction is important because strong predictive fidelity does not necessarily imply causal fidelity.
 In particular, the average treatment effect (ATE),

 depends on how the outcome changes with treatment conditional on covariates, rather than only on how well a synthetic dataset reproduces marginal or predictive patterns.

 We focus on the tuple $(W,A,Y)$, where $W$ denotes covariates, $A\in\{0,1\}$ is a binary treatment, and $Y$ is an outcome.
 Under standard causal assumptions, including consistency, ignorability, and positivity, the ATE is identified as